aregtech/areg-sdk/docs/DEVELOP.md

     </ParamList>
 </Method>
 ```
-In this example, the responses are linked with the requests (see chapter [Requests](#requests)), where the response `SomeResponse1` is connected with one request and the response `SomeResponse`.
-The semantic of the responses are `void responseSomeResponse1()` and the response `SomeResponse` is `void responseSomeResponse(bool succeeded)`.
+In this example, the responses are linked with the requests (see chapter [Requests](#requests)), where the response `SomeResponse1` is connected with one request and the response `SomeResponse` is linked with multiple requests.
+The semantic of the response `SomeResponse1` is `void responseSomeResponse1()` and the semantic of response `SomeResponse` is `void responseSomeResponse(bool succeeded)`.

-> 💡 The request with a response automatically is blocked until inked response is sent.
-It is important to send response to unblock the request, so that the service can process same request again.
-Otherwise, if response is not sent, the request remains in _busy_ state and any other attempt to trigger the same request will fail with the error _request is busy_.
+> 💡 Any processing request is automatically in _busy_ state.
+The call of response is automatically unblocks all linked requests.
+So that, it is very important to send the response to unlock the request(s).
+Otherwise, while the request is busy and a client calls that busy request, the system generates _request is busy_ failure message and delivers to the client, so that, the service receives the request only once (first calls) and all other calls are rejected by the system.<br>

-> 💡 `Request` and `Response` are strictly connected.
-The `Request` remains in _busy_ state until `Response` is not triggered, and if the `Request` is not in _busy_ state, the call of `Response` is ignored by the system.
+> 💡 If a request does not have linked request, it is never blocked and it is never in _busy_ state.<br>
 > 💡 It is possible dynamically to subscribe on a certain `Response` without triggering a `Request`.
-In this case, subscribed client receives the `Response` once when the `Request` is processed and replied.
+In this case, subscribed client receives the `Response` each time when the `Request` is processed and the response is replied.

 #### Broadcasts
-The broadcasts are special service methods not related neither with requests, nor with response.
-The broadcasts are used to fire an event and send to the clients multiple data as function parameters at the same time.
-The clients may dynamically subscribe on a certain broadcast.
-Each time the broadcast is triggered from the servicing component delivered to all subscribed clients.
+The broadcasts are special service methods to fire an event and pass several data at the same time.
+Broadcasts are not linked neither with requests, nor with responses. not related neither with requests, nor with response.
+The broadcasts are fired on service provider side and delivered to every client subscribed for the broadcast.
+The clients may dynamically subscribe or un-subscribe on a broadcast.
+If no client is subscribed on the broadcast, the system ignores the event.

+> 💡 Unlike `Attributes`, the broadcast data is available only once.
+It means that if a client subscribes on the broadcast, it will not immediately receive notification, but only when the servicing component triggers broadcast after the client is subscribed on the broadcast.

-This example demonstrates the definition of a broadcast with parameters.
+*An example to demonstrate declaration of a broadcast with parameters:*
 ```xml
 <Method ID="29" MethodType="broadcast" Name="SomeBroadcast">
     <Description>Broadcast with parameters.
 Can pass multiple parameters at once.</Description>